freqtrade/freqtrade/docs/freqai-feature-engineering.md

 ## Inlier metric

-The `inlier_metric` is a metric aimed at quantifying how similar a the features of a data point are to the most recent historic data points.
+The `inlier_metric` is a metric aimed at quantifying how similar the features of a data point are to the most recent historical data points.

 You define the lookback window by setting `inlier_metric_window` and FreqAI computes the distance between the present time point and each of the previous `inlier_metric_window` lookback points.
 A Weibull function is fit to each of the lookback distributions and its cumulative distribution function (CDF) is used to produce a quantile for each lookback point.
 The `inlier_metric` is then computed for each time point as the average of the corresponding lookback quantiles.
 The figure below explains the concept for an `inlier_metric_window` of 5.